Star Wars Squadrons Tips and Tricks – Maneuvering and Evading

 Image Credit: EA

-We’ve covered the bomber and fighter classes as well as interceptors and support ships in Star Wars Squadrons.
+We’ve covered the bomber and fighter classes as well as interceptors and support loadout in Star Wars Squadrons.
 This game is getting a lot of love online and rightfully so.
 A game where you get to live out your dream as a Star Wars pilot?
 A lot of people love that kinda stuff, including me.
 When I was getting used to the depth this game offers, two things stood out to me.
 Firstly, the way you customize your ship matters greatly.
 Two, moving in and out of dogfights isn’t as easy or simple as it seems.
 Let’s explore why and how to get better.

 Maneuvering comes from a use of the boost feature of your ship.
 By overcharging your engines, you fill up your power bar and create boost.
 When you see that yellow meter filling, get ready to jump into high gear.
 The trick with boost is knowing when to use it to escape and when to pursue.
 If you boost, then you sacrifice a lot of your mobility.
 Therefore, boost should only really be used to help in a sticky situation.
 Drifting is much more effective to help control your ship in a meaningful way.